apolopena/gatsby-image-grouping-example/README.md

 This is a Gatsby example of how you can display groups of image the 'gatsby-way' (using gatsby-image and graphql queries).

 ## 📝Requirements
-  `nodejs`
+ - `node`
-  A 'bash-style' shell
+ - A 'bash-style' shell is highly recommended.

 ## 🚀 TL;DR
-All in one shot: Clone, setup and run the project for the first time.
+All in one shot: clone, setup and run the project for the first time.
 - Using `yarn`
 	-
   ```bash